-Analysis of Consistency with Objective 5.1 and Policies 5.1.a - e:.
+Analysis of Consistency with Objective 5.1 and Policies 5.1.a - e: The subject property has historically been used for agricultural purposes.
 A separate analysis of the environmental conditions can be found below in this report.

 Objective 5.2: Availability of facilities and services: All new development shall be planned and constructed concurrently with the availability of facilities and services necessary for the development.